Influence Patterns for Explaining Information Flow in BERT: Experiment

 \subsection{Setup}

-\textbf{Tasks.} We consider two group of NLP tasks: (1) \emph{subject-word agreement (SVA)} and \emph{reflexive anaphora (RA)}.
+\textbf{Tasks.} We consider two groups of NLP tasks: (1) \emph{subject-word agreement (SVA)} and \emph{reflexive anaphora (RA)}.
 We explore different forms of sentence stimuli(subtask) within each task: object relative clause (Obj.), subject relative clause (Subj.), within sentence complement (WSC), and across prepositional phrase (APP) in SVA~\citep{marvin2018targeted}; number agreement (NA) and gender agreement (GA) in RA~\citep{lin2019open}.
 Both datasets are evaluated using masked language model (MLM) as is used in Goldberg~\cite{goldberg2019assessing}.
 We sample 1000 sentences from each subtask evenly distributed across different sentence types (e.g. singular/plural subject \& singular/plural intervening noun) with a fixed sentence structure; (2) \emph{sentiment analysis(SA)}: we use 220 short examples (sentence length$\leq 17$) from the evaluation set of the 2-class GLUE SST-2 sentiment analysis dataset \cite{wang2018glue}.
 More details and examples of each task can be found in Appendix~\ref{appendix: Linguistic tasks}.

-\textbf{Models.} For linguistic tasks, We evaluate our methods with a BERT($L=6, A=8$)~\cite{turc2019}, referred hereby as $\text{BERT}_{\text{SMALL}}$.
-For SST-2 we fine-tuned on the $\text{BERT}_{\text{BASE}}$\cite{devlin2018bert} with $L=12, A=12$.
+\textbf{Models.} For linguistic tasks, We evaluate our methods with a pretrained BERT($L=6, A=8$)~\cite{turc2019}, referred hereby as $\text{BERT}_{\text{SMALL}}$.
+For SST-2 we fine-tuned on the pretrained $\text{BERT}_{\text{BASE}}$\cite{devlin2018bert} with $L=12, A=12$.
 The models are similar in sizes compared to the transformer models used in \cite{abnar2020quantifying}.
-All computations are done with a Titan V on a machine with 64 gigabytes of memory.
+All computations are done with a Titan V on a machine with 64 GB of RAM.
 See Appendix~\ref{appendix: setup} for more details.

 \textbf{Implementation of GPR.} Let the target node for SVA and RA tasks be the output of the QoI score $q(\yvec) \defeq y_{correct} - y_{wrong}$.
 For instance, $y_{\texttt{IS}}-y_{\texttt{ARE}}$ for the sentence \texttt{she [MASK] happy}.
 Similarly, we use $ y_{\texttt{positive}}-y_{\texttt{negative}}$ for sentiment analysis.
 We choose an uniform distribution over a linear path from $\xvec_b$ to $\xvec$ as the distribution $\mathcal{D}$ in Def.~\ref{def: mppi} where the $\xvec_b$ is chosen as the the input embedding of \texttt{[MASK]} because it can viewed a word with no information.
 For a given input token $\xvec_i$, we apply GPR differently depending on the sign of distributional influence $g(\mathbf{x}; q, \mathcal{D})$: if $g(\mathbf{x}; q, \mathcal{D})\geq 0$, we maximize the pattern influence towards $q(\yvec)$ at each iteration of the GPR otherwise we maximize pattern influence towards $-q(\yvec)$.
 We use $\inputpattern$ as the extracted patterns for individual input word $i$.
 When explaining the whole input sentence, we collect all refined patterns for each word and use $\allpatterns = \bigcup_i \pi_i$.
 Further, we denote $\positivepatterns$ as the set of patterns for all positively influential words.
 Both terms may be further decorated by $ a $ or $ e $ to denote attention-level or embedding-level results.